system-zero/system-zero/data/docs/la.md

   var i = 0
   var double = 1.1

-  - a variable should be initialized at declaration time (in absence of a useful value, it can be initialized as `null`).
+  If a variable is not initialized at declaration time, it is initialized as null.

 # Function declaration